Spotlight on Bladder Cancer

 The bladder is an organ in your pelvis that is part of the urinary system.
 It works with the kidneys to eliminate the body of waste products from the blood.
 The bladder has muscular walls that stretch to store urine until it is ready to empty.
 Urine is liquid waste made by the two kidneys and then carried to the bladder through two tubes called ureters.
 When you urinate, the muscles in the bladder contract, and urine is forced out of the bladder through a tube called the urethra.
 Your bladder can hold about 500ml of urine, but you usually feel the need to urinate when it’s holding around 300ml.
 And just like the urethra, ureters, prostate and renal pelvis, the bladder is lined by a layer of tissue called the urothelium.

 Bladder cancer develops when abnormal cells in the lining of the bladder grow and divide in an uncontrolled manner.
 Cancer that begins in the urothelium of the bladder is much more common than cancer that begins in the urothelium of the urethra, ureters, prostate, or renal pelvis.

-Bladder cancer was the11th most commonly diagnosed cancer in Australia in 2021.
-Last year it was estimated 3066 cases of bladder cancer were diagnosed in Australia (2369 males and 697 females).
+Bladder cancer was the11th most commonly diagnosed cancer in Australia in 2022.
+In 2022 it is estimated 3219 cases of bladder cancer will be diagnosed in Australia (2407 males and 749 females).
 This is equivalent to an estimated incidence rate of 9.3 cases per 100,000 persons.
-In addition, it is estimated there were 1020 deaths in Australia from bladder cancer but from 2013 – 2017 on average, 55.3% of people diagnosed with bladder cancer survived 5 years after diagnosis.
+In addition, it is estimated there will be 1043 deaths in Australia from bladder cancer in 2022 but from 2014 – 2018 on average, 55.8% of people diagnosed with bladder cancer survived 5 years after diagnosis.